dharmeshpipariya-zz/md2/src/components/select/readme.md

 ### Properties

   - `items` - (`Array<any>`) - Array of items from which to select.
-Should be an array of objects with `value` and `name` properties.
+Should be an array of objects with `value` and `text` properties.
-  As convenience, you may also pass an array of strings, in which case the same string is used for both the VALUE and the name.
+  As convenience, you may also pass an array of strings, in which case the same string is used for both the VALUE and the text.
   Items may be nested by adding a `children` property to any item, whose value should be another array of items.
 Items that have children may omit having an ID.
   If `items` are specified, all items are expected to be available locally and all selection operations operate on this local array only.
   If omitted, items are not available locally, and the `query` option should be provided to fetch data.
-  - `ngModel` (`?Array<any>`) - Initial selection data to set.
-This should be an object with `value` and `name` properties in the case of input type 'Single', or an array of such objects otherwise.
+  - `ngModel` (`?Array<any>`) - two way data binding.
+This should be an attay with single string or object of `value` and `text` properties in the case of input type 'Single', or an array of such objects otherwise.
 This option is mutually exclusive with value.
   - `placeholder` (`?string=''`) - Placeholder text to display when the element has no focus and selected items.
   - `disabled` (`?boolean=false`) - When `true`, it specifies that the component should be disabled.
+  - `itemText` (`?string='text'`) - When items array is different with object properties then map 'text' property with the array.

 ### Events

-  - `change` - it fires after a new option selected; returns object with `value` and `name` properties that describes a new option.
+  - `change` - it fires after a new option selected; returns object with `value` and `text` properties that describes a new option.

 ### Referenced From